-When a bill or invoice is received, it will be dated and initialed by the Director or an appointed staff member.
-It should be marked received, initialed, and dated.
+When a bill or invoice is received, the Director or an appointed staff member will mark it received, initial, and date.
 Any additional paperwork or supporting documentation may be attached as back up, and copies made, and filed appropriately.
 A Payment Voucher will be filled out for each bill received.